best-practice-and-impact/qa-of-code-guidance/book/data.md

 You might alternatively version your data manually.
 For example, by creating new database tables or files for each new version of the data.
 It must be possible to recreated previous versions of the data, for reproducibility.
-As such, is important that data file versions are named uniquely, for example, using incrementing numbers and/or date of collection.
+As such, it is important that data file versions are named uniquely, for example, using incrementing numbers and/or date of collection.
 Additionally, file versions must not be modified after they have been used for analysis - they should be treated as read-only.
 All modifications to the data should result in new versions.